 Vegan Hawaiian fried rice is a delicious combination of sweet crunchy pineapple, sweet corn, vegetables, and a hot sauce.

-Though never been to Hawaii, I have a very good impression of it on my mind (thanks to some of my favorite movies like Moana, Jurassic Park, Pearl Harbor, 50 first dates and all the travel shows I have been watching on TV, since childhood).
+Though never been to Hawaii, I have a very good impression of it on my mind (thanks to some of my favorite movies like Moana, Jurassic Park, Pearl Harbor, 50 first dates, and all the travel shows I have been watching on TV, since childhood).

 Do you know that the Hawaiian Islands are the projecting tops of the biggest mountain range in the world….yes, technically Mount Everest is not the tallest mountain range if we also consider the height below the sea level.

 Today, on my food voyage, I planned of making something from the beautiful Hawaiian Islands.
-The dish is Hawaiian fired rice (vegan version).
+The dish is Hawaiian fried rice (vegan version).
 The original recipe has ham in it but since I no longer eat meat, I have skipped it.
 Even without ham, it’s one of the most delicious and refreshing fried rice recipes, I have ever tried.

 The best part is that it has one of my favorite fruits – pineapple in it which gives it a very fresh taste.